 Iran denies any knowledge of Levinson's whereabouts and says it's doing all it can.

-In June this year, Iran elected Hassan Rouhani as president.
+This past June, Iran elected Hassan Rouhani as president.
 He has struck a more moderate tone than his predecessor, sparking hope for warmer relations between Iran and the West.
 But Rouhani's statements on Levinson were consistent with Ahmadinejad's.

 "He is an American who has disappeared," Rouhani told CNN in September.
 "We have no news of him.
 We do not know where he is."